bramrodrigo89/guate-coffees-shop/README.md

 This application's backend allows users to store and manipulate data records on the domain.
 The project itself was developed using multiple apps in Django, where each app contains a potentially reusable component in the project.

-This importance for this web application was identified through some User Stories like the following:
+The importance for this web application was identified through some User Stories like the following:
 - "I am an expert coffee consumer and oftenly find myself trying new coffee products from different countries.
 I prefer to buy my coffee online because it is the only way I can get them more directly from coffee producers, without the commercial chain stores in-between that only sell low quality coffees."
 - "I enjoy buying coffee online.
 To me quality and freshness are the main criteria for buying coffee.
 I go for those using rare coffee beans from one specific region or plantation with natural fruity cupping tones.
 Supermarkets nowadays only sell predesigned industrial blends that are even artificially flavored.
 That is why I prefer to buy them from smaller shops online that do not use artifical flavors."
 - "Whenever I buy coffee, I prefer having the choice to chose the grind size myself and not someone else deciding it for me.
 It all depends on which coffee method I want to use: Espresso, French-press, Aeropress, etc. And whenever I want to store the coffee for a while at home, I prefer of course the whole bean presentation."